 - We expect to be able to provide participants that are in need with equipments or consumables (such as development boards) to complete their projects.

-- All participants will be requested to present their results at the OPRECOMP summer school that takes place in Perugia, Italy at the beginning of September 2019 (details will follow).
+- All participants will be requested to present their results at the OPRECOMP summer school that takes place in Perugia, Italy , September 3-6 2019.
 Special discounted registration rate will be offered for open source project participants.

 Send your short proposals (total including CV not more than 5 pages) until the 1st of March via the application form.
 Your submission should include: